 - The buyer usually comes to you

-- Some of those platforms charge fees, dependent on various factors (read the small print), so consider this when pricing your items
+- Most platforms charge fees, dependent on various factors (read the small print), so consider this when pricing your items

-- Time on your phone – you’ll be fielding questions and negotiating meeting times
+- Time on your phone/or email – you’ll be fielding questions and negotiating meeting times

 - Time wasters – sadly people don’t always show up or honour purchases

 - A garage sale takes time to set up and there is no guarantee that anyone will come.

 So, while the idea of making back a few pounds is appealing, the practical considerations of time and sellers fees should be considered.
 If you do choose to sell, make sure the item is honestly presented and accurately described, and include well-lit photos to maximise your chance of a sale.

 You may be in a situation where a skip is an appealing option.
 They are great when you have to get rid of large quantities of waste – delivered where you want (within reason), you fill them at your leisure and then they disappear, as if never there.